cloudmesh/cloudmesh-apptainer/README.md

 The cloudmesh command apptainer command lets you more easily manage apptainers for application-oriented work.
 The main contributions are:

 1. It includes a Python API so containers can be managed directly from Python instead of a command line tool

 2. It includes a focussed command line tool with a selected number of features to more easily start, stop, list, and execute commands in a container.
+This includes the ability to rn shell scripts in the container while specifying them on commandline.

 3. It includes a number of enhanced features to showcase the locations and sizes of the images and instances.

 4. A simple YAML database is automatically created when using the API or the command-line tool so that a record is preserved for long-running containers.
 The record includes also a hostname, making it possible to use this database to manage containers on remote hosts.

-TODO: the remote host feature to start and stop containers is not yet fully implemented.

-To install it uyou can use
+To install it you can use

     pip install cloudmesh-apptainer